How to Make Boxes in Word

 Q. Can I change the color of the box I created?

 A. Yes!
 Click on the box to select it.
-Next, navigate to the “Shape Format” tab and select “Shape Fill” for a different color.
+Next, navigate to the “Shape Format” tab and select “Shape Fill” to apply another color.

 Q. How do I add text inside the box?